bjacobel/bjacobel.com/src/data/work/Axios.md

 time_stop: Present
 ---

-I'm currently working at [Axios](https://axios.com), a news startup dedicated to efficient, clean and smart journalism that breaks the traditional news mould and doesn't waste the reader's time.
-I'm working on the Axios frontend team, building tools to break news and tell stories.
+I'm currently a Senior Developer at [Axios](https://axios.com), a news startup dedicated to efficient and smart journalism.
+At Axios, I've led projects including building a server-rendering infrastructure for a large-scale React site, a high-performance Node/GraphQL server, a monitoring and alerting stack and a scalable CI/CD system.
+As one of the original members of the frontend team, I've helped enshrine the practices of testing, documentation and remote-friendliness in the Axios tech culture.